mmeest/Yin-and-Yang-Symbol-in-JavaScript/README.md

 * Compact HTML page with CSS, JS and comments to draw Yin and Yang symbol
 * User input for size of the symbol

+# To save generated image:
+* Just right-click on it and choose 'Save As'